JorensM/techandbusinesstips/_posts/how-to-measure-the-impact-of-your-product-updates.md

 Speaking of other variables, in order to be more certain that a particular update was in fact the cause of a change in statistics, you have to isolate the update from any other possible side-effect-causing variables, and make sure that there are as few of those as possible.
-For example if you changed a domain name and released a new feature on the same day, it will be harder to say whether the new visitor count increased due to the new feature or the change in the domain name.
+For example if you changed your brand and released a new feature on the same day, it will be harder to say whether the new visitor count changed due to the new feature or the change in the brand.

 For this reason it is a good idea to keep updates that you want to measure resonably far apart in terms of release dates, and try not to release them at the same time.